Travel Correctional Nursing: It’s (Probably) Not What You Expect

 What does a Corrections nurse do, exactly?

-Travel nurses working in Corrections will typically see a wide range of illnesses and injuries.
-This can be an inpatient or outpatient setting; and, more recently, on COVID-19 specific units.
-It may vary by facility, so make sure to ask your recruiter which setting you will be working.
+Travel nurses working in corrections will typically see a wide range of illnesses and injuries in inpatient and outpatient settings, and, including COVID-19 specific units.
+It may vary by facility, so make sure to ask your recruiter in which environment you will be working.
 You will likely see psychiatric disorders, substance abuse, diabetic patients, chronic illnesses, some traumatic injuries, and infectious diseases.
 Your tasks and duties will often be the same as what they’d be in a more traditional setting.
 You may assist with monitoring medical supplies, intake of patients, assessing and diagnosing, administering medications, and monitoring patient progress.
 You will also do charting – typically paper charting – which admittedly can take some time to get used to if you’re accustomed to electronic charting, as most nurses are.

 Where will your next adventure be?
 Check out our current job openings!

-Nurses working in Correctional settings can sometimes struggle with putting firm boundaries in place, and being aware of how compassion for their patients can be perceived.
-For a profession known for its empathy and compassion, this can feel very unnatural and can possibly cause some internal conflict.
+Correctional nurses can sometimes struggle with establishing firm boundaries and knowing how compassion for their patients can be perceived.
+For a profession known for its empathy and compassion, this can feel unnatural and cause internal conflict.
 Nevertheless, your safety is paramount.
-While you can still feel compassion and express it as you do in any patient care environment, you don’t want to put yourself in a situation where your compassion is mistaken for weakness.
-You must be strong, alert, and independent; there is the potential for manipulation in this environment, and we want to make sure to make you are aware of and prepared for that.
+While you can still feel compassion and express it as you do in any patient care environment, you don’t want to put yourself in a situation where your kindness is mistaken for weakness.
+You must be strong, alert, and independent; there is the potential for manipulation in this environment, and we want to make you aware of and prepared for that.

-On the flip side, you may occasionally hear some snide remarks or encounter rude behavior while on duty.
-It is essential not to take anything personally and to let those comments slide off your back.
+On the flip side, as a corrections nurse, you may occasionally hear some snide remarks or encounter rude behavior while on duty.
+It is essential not to take anything personally and let those comments slide off your back.
 Remember, your recruiter is available to listen – at any time – if you need to vent or work through frustrating situations.

-Other than that, the ability to work autonomously is a trait appreciated by those who hire Correctional nurses.
+Other than that, working autonomously is a trait appreciated by those who hire correctional travel nurses.
 There will be a lot of routine and protocol, so you must be prepared to follow strict guidelines and procedures, even if it feels limiting and slow.

 “The unique aspect about being a nurse is that this profession can be so diverse.
 Working in corrections adds an entirely new dimension to your daily life as a nurse.” –Travel Nurse Mary C.

-While most traveler nurses probably don’t add “Correctional nursing” to the top of their must-do lists, those who have chosen assignments in this setting are often pleasantly surprised at how safe it really is, and how much they have enjoyed learning about this facet of nursing and expanding their clinical skills.
-It is an opportunity to provide care for a greatly under-served patient population and to challenge your own preconceived notions about Correctional nursing.
+While most traveling nurses don’t add “correctional nursing” to the top of their must-do lists, those with assignments in this setting are often pleasantly surprised at how safe it is.
+They enjoy learning about this facet of nursing while expanding their clinical skills.
+It is an opportunity to provide care for a significantly under-served patient population and challenge your preconceived notions about correctional nursing.
 The experience from working in this setting will undoubtedly continue to serve you well in other clinical capacities.

-So, what do you think, are you ready to hear more about travel correctional nursing opportunities or prison nurse jobs?
+So, what do you think?
+Are you ready to hear more about travel correctional nursing opportunities or prison nurse jobs?
 Submit a quick application below or contact us for more information!